crashinvaders/gdx-basis-universal/README.md

     </summary>

 #### The problem
-When using traditional image formats (like PNG, JPG, TIFF, etc), they all get decoded to plain (uncompressed) RGB/RGBA representation before supplied to the OpenGL and loaded to the RAM.
+When using traditional image formats (like PNG, JPG, TIFF, etc), they all get decoded to plain (uncompressed) RGB/RGBA representation before supplied to a rendering API (OpenGL) and loaded to RAM.
 This is mostly fine, but once you get to the point when you need to use lots of simultaneously loaded huge textures you may easily run out of memory (especially on mobile devices).
 To give a better idea, a 4096x4096 RGBA32 (8 bits per channel) texture, being loaded into the GPU, holds roughly 64MB of memory.
 Stack a few of those and you're pretty much screwed.

 #### The solution(?)
-To address this issue many GPU manufacturers introduced their texture compression formats that are available on their hardware.
+To address this issue many GPU manufacturers implement hardware support for specific texture compression formats.
 Some may help you to chop down the memory footprint with the compression ratio of impressive 8 times, if you're agreed on a small trade-off in image quality (most of the texture compression formats are lossy).

 The only downside is there is no one universal texture compression format that guarantees to work on every single platform/hardware.
 And if you're up for the game of supplying GPU compressed textures for your game, you have to pack your distributions with a whole lot of specific types of compressed textures per device hardware support for them (to mention, what in a way [Unity practices](https://docs.unity3d.com/Manual/class-TextureImporterOverride.html) for quite a while).